wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `host`: The host name on which the WildFly server is running.
 Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.

+### browseDeployment
+Get all the file paths contained inside a deployment deployed in the WildFly server running on the provided host and port arguments.
+The returned value is in JSON format.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
+- `name`: Optional deployment name.
+By default ROOT.war is used.

+### getDeploymentFileContent
+Get the content of a file located inside a deployment deployed in the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
+- `name`: Optional deployment name.
+By default ROOT.war is used.
+- `path`: Required path to the deployment content.

 ## Example of questions to ask to the WildFly server

 Make sure to first start you WildFly sever.